RHElements/rhelements.github.io/docs/create-a-rhelement/step-2c.md

 RHElement.create(RhCoolElement);
 ```

-You'll notice that our style tag has all of the styles we just wrote in our Sass file.
-If we had Sass variables in the Sass that we wrote, they would've been compiled and the values would be reflected in the changes above.
+You'll notice <style> contains everything we just wrote in our Sass file.
+Sass variables will also compiled their values and get included in the changes above.

-Now that we have our `rh-cool-element` styled, we need to add some interaction to the follow button.
-We also need to find a way to fill in the profile photo.
-We can accomplish this by updating our `/src/rh-cool-element.js` file.
+Now that our `rh-cool-element` is more appealing, we'll add the follow button's interaction and fill in the profile photo.
+We can accomplish both of these tasks by updating the `/src/rh-cool-element.js` file.

 [Move to Step 2: Develop (Javascript)](step-2d.html)